weebzone/Telegram-Stremio/README.md

 ### 🏷️ Fixing Incorrect Metadata (Manual Override)

-If the addon incorrectly identifies a movie or TV show, or if the metadata is entirely missing, you can fix it effortlessly by editing the message in your Telegram channel:
+If the addon identifies a movie or TV show incorrectly, or if metadata is missing altogether, you can easily correct it using one of the following methods:

+#### Method 1: IMDb / TMDb URL Override

-1. Copy the correct **IMDb URL** or **TMDB URL** for the movie/show.
+1. Copy the correct **IMDb** or **TMDb** URL for the movie or TV show.
-2. Edit the message caption in your Telegram **AUTH CHANNEL** and paste the URL.
+2. Edit the message caption in your Telegram **AUTH CHANNEL** and paste the URL anywhere in the caption.
-3. The bot will automatically wipe the old, incorrect database entry for that file and instantly re-fetch the metadata using your provided link.
+3. The bot will automatically:

+   * Remove the existing metadata entry associated with that file.
+   * Re-scan the provided URL.
+   * Fetch and save the correct metadata.

+#### Method 2: Scan Metadata from the Web Panel

+1. Open the media entry from the Movies or TV Shows section.
+2. Click **Edit**.
+3. Select **Scan Metadata**.
+4. Search for the correct title and choose the matching result.
+5. Apply the changes.

-✅ The Stremio addon catalog will update dynamically to reflect the correctly identified media.
+✅ The addon will update the metadata instantly and refresh the catalog entry.

 ---